Lytta vulnerata

 Appearance

 display striking aposematic coloration with bold black and orange patterning.
-The L. vulnerata cooperi exhibits distinctly sculptured and an lacking a or vitta.
+The L. vulnerata cooperi exhibits distinctly sculptured and an pronotum lacking a line or vitta.
 Nominotypical individuals have more indistinctly sculptured elytra and typically show a median pronotal vitta.
 The contrasting color pattern serves as warning advertisement of chemical defenses.

 Habitat